hironohata/BC-Sphere/BC_Sphere.md

 ![Fig.1](./Fig_BcSphere.png)

-## ・These blockchains connect with each other and  exchange their data through the InterBlockchain.
+## ・These blockchains connect with each other and  exchange their data through the Inter Blockchain.

 ## ・As the center of the sphere, each individual owns its wallet and its personal data.